 That doesn't mean you can't have a beautiful cake though.
 I think it gives it a very rustic, beautiful quality, where you can kind of see the cake layers through the crumb coating.

 Be sure to stick the cake in the refrigerator for 10-15 minutes before you put frosting on the layers then again after before you do the crumb coating.
-It just helps make sure you don’t get crumbs in your icing.
+It just helps make sure you don't get crumbs in your icing and makes it much easier.

 A final note